lkuffo/lkuffo.github.io/content/posts/2025-03-19-gravitons.md

 **The main culprit** is that Graviton4 has a SVE SIMD register size of 128 bits ***—half of the 256-bit registers of Graviton3***.

 In the rest of this blog post, we will dive deep into *why* this difference is particularly detrimental to the performance of vector similarity search and *why* this hasn’t been picked up by other benchmarks.
-But before discussing SVE and SIMD register width, let's refresh our knowledge of SIMD.
+But before discussing about the Gravitons, let's refresh our knowledge of SIMD.

 ## SIMD in Vector Similarity Search